Marcus-K-Thorsen/24._Git_Hooks/README.md

 ## How to Change the Message

-To change what is echoed when you commit, simply edit the `.git/hooks/pre-commit` file and replace `"Hello, world!"` with any message you want.
+To change what is echoed when you commit, simply edit the `.git/hooks/pre-commit` file (inside `24._Git_Hooks/.git/hooks/`) and replace `"Hello, world!"` with any message you want.
 For example:

 ```sh
 #!/bin/sh
 echo "Don't forget to check your code style!"
 ```

 Save the file.
-The next time you commit, your new message will appear.
+The next time you commit in the `24._Git_Hooks` folder, your new message will appear.

 ---